henrik/progress_bar/README.md

 Text progress bars!

-**Work in progress**, sometimes with README-driven development.
-May not yet do what it says below.

 Do you have a use case not listed below?
 Please open an issue or pull request!
 This library is intended to be maximalist and unopinionated.